Centre to increase pace of COVID-19 vaccination in July-August: Amit Shah | Politics

 Union Home Minister Amit Shah on Monday said the central government has decided to increase the pace of vaccination against COVID-19 in July and August.

-Talking to reporters after visiting a vaccination centre here, Shah said with Prime Minister Narendra Modi's decision to provide free vaccine against COVID-19 to people aged 18 and above, ''we will fast achieve the goal of inoculating almost everyone''.
+Talking to reporters after visiting a vaccination centre in Ahmedabad, Shah said with Prime Minister Narendra Modi's decision to provide free vaccine against COVID-19 to people aged 18 and above, ''we will fast achieve the goal of inoculating almost everyone''.

 ''The central government has decided to increase the pace of vaccination in July and August,'' he added.

+The PM had taken an important decision that the Centre will provide free of cost vaccination to those aged 18 and above, he said while congratulating Modi for it.

-In a country having such huge population, providing free vaccination is a big decision, he said.
+In a country having such huge population, providing free vaccination is a big decision, Shah said.

 On the International Yoga Day on Monday, the drive of free vaccine for all is being launched across the country, Shah said, adding that India was already on top in the vaccination programme.

-''Now we will reach the target to vaccinate almost all very fast,'' he said.
-Shah is on a two-day visit to Ahmedabad from Monday.
+''Now we will reach the target to vaccinate almost all very fast,'' he said after visiting the vaccination centre at Pandit Deendayal Upadhyaya hall in Bodakdev area of Ahmedabad.

+Shah also appealed to citizens to get vaccinated against the coronavirus at the earliest. ''Those who have taken their first dose, should also get their second shot if it is due as per the government's guideline.
+Only after receiving both the doses can we make ourselves safe against coronavirus,'' Shah said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)